coconut-svsm/svsm/INSTALL.md

 to build the SVSM with the release target.

-In addition, the special version of OVMF that supports COCONUT-SVSM will be built.
+When the build is finished there will be the file ```svsm.bin``` in the top-directory of the repository.
+This contains the binary image for the SVSM module.
+However, the makefile also builds a firmware volume that contains the SVSM module embedded alongside the special build of OVMF.
+This firmware volume is the file which needs to be passed to QEMU.
 The firmware volumes for debug and release can be found in their respective directories:

 ```
 $ cp ovmf/debug/* /path/to/firmware/